contino/k8s-spot/README.md

 ### ebs volumes

-- ebs volumes cannot span multple aws availability zone
+- ebs volumes cannot span multiple aws availability zone
 - use either Affinity rules and/or taint/tolerations to force use of nodes
 - efs for multiaz agnostic